Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/Day-1/00-Data-management-&-setup.md

 ls -lah /dartfs-hpc/scratch/rnaseq2/data/raw-fastq/
 ```

-Since these are paired-end reads (we will talk more about this) each sample has 1 file for read 1 (SRRXXX_1) and 1 file for read 2 (SRRXXX_2).
+Since these are paired-end reads (we will talk more about this) each sample has a file for read 1 (SRRXXX_1) and a file for read 2 (SRRXXX_2).
 All of the files are `gzipped` in order to reduce the disk space they require, which is important as you can see that they are all generally at least **1GB** (you need a lot of space to process RNA-seq, or other-NGS data).

 ## Metadata